Elizabeth Fleischman: Early years

 Elizabeth Fleischman was born in El Dorado County, California (possibly in Placerville), on March 5, 1867, the daughter of Jewish immigrants from the Austrian Empire.
 Her mother, Katherine Lezansky was born in Prague and had several family members who were physicians in what is now the Czech Republic.
 Her father, Jacob Fleischman, was a baker.
 Elizabeth was one of five children.

 By 1876, the family had moved to San Francisco, where Elizabeth's father worked first as a baker and later as a merchant who sold various sundries and cigars.
-Elizabeth Fleischman attended the Girls' High School and dropped out in her senior year in 1882 to help support her family.
-She then took courses in bookkeeping and office management, and for a time she worked as a bookkeeper at Friedlander & Mitau, a San Francisco underwear manufacturer.
+Elizabeth Fleischman attended the Girls' High School and dropped out in her senior year in 1882, to help support her family.
+She then took courses in bookkeeping and office management, and for a time she worked as a bookkeeper at Friedlander and Mitau, a San Francisco underwear manufacturer.

 Upon the death of her mother, Fleischman moved in with her sister Estelle, who was married to English physician and surgeon Michael Joseph Henry Woolf.
 Fleischman worked in the office of Woolf's medical practice as a bookkeeper, where he shared and supported her curiosity in the new medical technology of X-rays.

 Career

-In 1896, Fleischman read of Wilhelm Röntgen's breakthrough with x-rays in Vienna, Austria: "A new photographic discovery" which sparked her interest in radiography.
+In 1896, Fleischman read of Wilhelm Röntgen's breakthrough with X-rays in Vienna, Austria: "A new photographic discovery" which sparked her interest in radiography.
 In August 1896, she attended a public lecture by and presentation on X-ray apparatus by Albert Van der Naillen in San Francisco.
 Later that year, she enrolled in the Van der Naillen School of Engineering and took a course of study in electrical science, in part influenced by Van der Naillen's lecture and encouragement of her physician brother-in-law.

 Upon completion of the course of study, she borrowed funds from her father to purchase X-ray apparatus and a fluoroscope.
 Fleischman quickly exhibited a keen interest and became proficient with the various apparatus that were necessary to produce the X-rays.

 By 1897, one year after the discovery of X-rays by Röntgen, she had established an X-ray laboratory on Sutter Street in San Francisco.
 There she examined patients on behalf of local physicians.
 This work required expertise in both anatomy and photography in order to produce clear images.

-In 1898, American newspapers reported the results of her work bombarding commercially traded foods with x-rays in order to detect the presence or absence of "adulteration" by impurities.
+In 1898, American newspapers reported the results of her work bombarding commercially traded foods with X-rays in order to detect the presence or absence of "adulteration" by impurities.
 She also began to take X-ray images of animals and common objects, such as the interior of a shoe.

 Radiograph by Elizabeth Fleischman of the skull of Private John Gretzer Jr. showing a bullet lodged in the brain.

-In December 1898, she began to provide services as a radiographer to the United States Army, who had been sending wounded soldiers from the Spanish-American War's Pacific theater back to the United States through San Francisco.
+In December 1898, she began to provide services as a radiographer to the United States Army, who had been sending wounded soldiers from the Spanish–American War's Pacific theater back to the United States through San Francisco.